 Table of Contents

-Once you enable WooCommerce conversion tracking in WordPress and Google Analytics, you’ll find all the information you need to optimize your store:
+Once you set up WooCommerce conversion tracking in WordPress, you’ll be able to find all the information you need inside your WordPress dashboard and Google Analytics account to optimize your store.

 How to Set Up WooCommerce Conversion Tracking

-With our eCommerce addon, store owners can easily turn on eCommerce tracking in Google Analytics in just a couple clicks, without any further configuration.
+With our eCommerce addon, store owners can easily turn on eCommerce tracking in Google Analytics with just a couple of clicks.
 It’s so simple!

-Plus, you’ll get more easy conversion event tracking, like form submissions, video clicks, affiliate link clicks, and more.
+Plus, you’ll get extra-easy conversion event tracking for form submissionsvideo clicksaffiliate link clicks, and more.

 You can even track customer behavior with our User Journey addon!